Troy Andersen: College career

 Andersen started games at both running back and linebacker as a true freshman and was named the Big Sky Conference Freshman of the Year after rushing for 515 yards and five touchdowns with seven receptions for 45 yards and one touchdown on offense and recording nine tackles with one sack on defense.
 He moved to quarterback before his sophomore season after two-year starter Chris Murray was ruled academically ineligible to play.
 Andersen completed 115 of 208 passes for 1,195 yards with three touchdowns and seven interceptions and also rushed for 1,412 yards and a school-record 21 touchdowns and was named first-team All-Big Sky.

 Andersen moved back to linebacker and also played fullback as a junior.
 He was named first-team all-conference after finishing the season with 54 tackles, 11.5 for loss, and 6.5 sacks with one interception and five passes broken up.
 Andersen redshirted his senior season while recovering from injuries.
 As a redshirt senior, Andersen was named the Big Sky Defensive Player of the Year and was the runner-up for the Buck Buchanan Award.
 Andersen played in the 2022 Senior Bowl.

 Professional career

 Andersen was selected in the second round with the 58th overall pick by the Atlanta Falcons in the 2022 NFL draft.
 The Falcons previously obtained the pick in the trade that sent Julio Jones to the Tennessee Titans.
 Andersen made his season debut in Week 2 against the Los Angeles Rams.
-In Week 6 against the San Francisco 49ers, Andersen made his first professional start, where had a season-high 13 tackles in the 28–14 win.
+In Week 6 against the San Francisco 49ers, Andersen made his first professional start, where he had a season-high 13 tackles in the 28–14 win.
 He finished the season with 69 tackles through 17 games and five starts.

 On September 26, 2023, Andersen was placed on injured reserve after suffering a shoulder/pectoral injury in Week 3.

-In Week 4 of the 2024 season, Andersen recorded 16 tackles and returned an interception 47 yards for a touchdown in a 26-24 win over the New Orleans Saints, earning NFC Defensive Player of the Week.
+In Week 4 of the 2024 season, Andersen recorded 16 tackles and returned an interception 47 yards for a touchdown in a 26–24 win over the New Orleans Saints, earning NFC Defensive Player of the Week.

+Due to being placed on the physically unable to perform (PUP) list at the start of training camp and never being activated for the entire 2025 season, Andersen's contract tolled on what would have been its final year.
+On March 9, 2026, he agreed to a restructuring that would prevent his contract to toll and pay him $1.54 million in 2026.
+On August 7, Andersen was released by the Falcons.